sdpillen/OpenBCI_Recordings/ReadMe.md

 This is intended as a general library.
 If using, please clone into your site-packages folder (if using Windows; an example path
 C:\Python27\Lib\site_packages), or another folder that is in your working path.

+I renamed this project from DLUtil to CCDLUtil.
+If cloning from gitlab, you may need to rename the folder it clones into (from DLUtil -> CCDLUtil) for imports to work properly.

 ### Additional Documentation

 Please include descriptions of any new modules you create in readme files.